AchiyaBenNatan/stnc/README.md

 This project has two parts:
 the first part is a chat between a chat and a client.
 You can communicate between the client and the server using the terminal.
-You can see the running process for this part in the #starting# section.
+You can see the running process for this part in the **"starting"** section.

 ## :sparkles: Features ##